Mbauro/OPCUA-Client-JS/README.md

+##To initialize the project
+'''
-npm install to inizialize the project
+npm install
+'''